-• two were in people aged between 21 and 40 years
+- five were people aged between 21 and 40 years - eight were people aged between five and 20 years

-- four were in people aged between five and 20 years - 11 were in children aged under five years old, seven of whom were infants aged under one year.
+• 16 were children aged under five years old, eight of whom were infants aged under one year.

 Figure 2 demonstrates the epidemiological impact of the Hib vaccine, for those aged under five (routinely vaccinated group) and for all ages (including under-fives).